Knee stretches encourage flexibility in the knee joint and surrounding muscle. Stretching is a part of most knee arthritis exercise programs.

 People who are more flexible may need to elevate the foot on a stool or chair to get a deep stretch.

 In This Article:

-The large muscle group located on the front of the thigh, the quadriceps muscles are the strongest muscles in the body and control the extension of the knee.
+The quadriceps muscles are the strongest muscles in the body.
+They are located at the front of the thigh and control the extension (straightening) of the knee.

 Modification: A person may make this stretch easier by placing a chair behind him or her.
 Instead of reaching for the ankle with the right hand, bend the right leg until the shin rests on the seat of the chair.

 Repeat the stretch twice on each side, holding each leg for 20 seconds.

 The hip flexors are the group of muscles connecting the torso and the leg.
 They are involved in bending forward at the waist and in moving the knee upward, towards the torso.